RizkyWellyanto/cs431/ARM-Accredited-Engineer.md

 to retrieve data from stack.
 The current selected stack pointer is automatically adjusted for each PUSH and POP operation.

-ARM stack model is *full-descending stack*:
+ARM stack model is *full-descending stack* (SP decrement before store):
 ![stack](https://cloud.githubusercontent.com/assets/14265605/11200921/48989170-8c9f-11e5-863c-a6ea146c62e0.png)

 Use stack for function call: